rlaffers/ctm/Readme.md

 Before use, a config.js file must be created before first use.
 See the config.example.js in public/js directory for what's required.

+Then configure your web server's document root to public/ and open the page in browser.

 ## TODO